jeremyhsimons/CI_PP1_FATMC/README.md

 [Link to live site](https://jeremyhsimons.github.io/CI_PP1_FATMC/)

 ## Introduction
 Having a strong online presence is a must for any serious musician in the 21st century.
-As well as generating social media followings, many musicians rely on sleek and stylish websites to act as a one-stop shop for any professional or business interaction they might have.
+As well as generating social media followings, many musicians rely on sleek and stylish websites to act as a one-stop shop for any professional interaction they might have.
 SiteBuilderReport has listed some of the most effective [Websites](https://www.sitebuilderreport.com/inspiration/musician-website-examples?a=ga&keyword=musician%20websites&ad=574357467827&gclid=CjwKCAiApvebBhAvEiwAe7mHSDz1iMLpK8_tTCcjodhHX_uALxVNPRLPNiTwbmQ1u95UPJYPdK6PIhoCHvYQAvD_BwE) used by popular musicians today and common features include:
 * Links to social media accounts.
 * A store for purchasing merchandise.
 * Links or embedded video for Listening to and watching the musician or band perform.